dlab-berkeley/data-security-fundamentals/encryption.md

 For more details see: [Issue #14](https://github.com/dlab-berkeley/data-security-fundamentals/issues/14)

 # Why Use
-Officially supported by campus
+Officially supported by campus.
-At rest encryption
+At rest encryption.
-Focus on file level encryption
+Focus on file level encryption.

 # How to Setup
 Mac, PC and Linux